 Not only can it lead to overpaying, but it can also allow you to fall into the several of the other mistakes that we've discussed in this list, such as trusting a verbal agreement, not considering resale value and foregoing an inspection.

 Overall, when buying a house, it's a good idea to keep a cool head and an open mind, and always be prepared for the worst.
 Murphy's Law, which could have been written specifically for homebuying, states that if something can go wrong, it will.
 Still thirsting for more homebuying information?
-You'll find it in the links on the next page.
+You'll find it in the links below.

 - "Brodrick, Cynthia."
 Top 5 home-buying mistakes."
 Bankrate.com.
 (July 10, 2008). http://www.bankrate.com/brm/news/real-estate/mistakes1.asp

 - "Working with Real Estate Agents."
 North Carolina Real Estate Commission.
 (July 10, 2008). http://www.ncrec.state.nc.us/publications-bulletins/WorkingWith.html

 - Barlow, Melvin.
 "Winning the Home Buying Game."
 Trafford Publishing, 2003.
 (July 10, 2008). http://books.google.com/books?id=-HIVHxkNrrEC&pg=PA83

 - CNNMoney.
 "Credit report errors may cost you a job."
 CNNMoney.
 June 17, 2004.
 (July 10, 2008). http://money.cnn.com/2004/06/17/pf/debt/credit_report/